 Bankruptcy is a term used when an individual cannot pay their debts, however.
 When a limited company is in this situation, it becomes insolvent rather than bankrupt, but the terms are sometimes used interchangeably.

-So what happens when a limited company goes into insolvency, and what should you do as a company director?
+So what happens when a limited company becomes insolvent, and what should you do as a company director?

-As soon as you know your company is likely to become insolvent you must cease trading to minimise the losses to creditors.
+As soon as you know your company is likely to become insolvent you must take action in order to minimise the losses to creditors.
 Failing to do so can leave you open to personal liability for the company’s debts, so this is an important first step.

-You also need to seek professional insolvency help to assess the situation and obtain advice on potential options.
+Seeking professional insolvency help will help you to objectively assess the situation as well as obtain advice on the potential options.
 Depending on the situation you might be able to rescue the business via formal debt restructuring, for example.

 If you have provided personal guarantees for business borrowing, this can also lead to you being liable for the outstanding sum, for instance.
 During the liquidation process the office-holder carries out investigations into the company’s decline leading up to insolvency, and reports their findings to the Secretary of State.

-Funding methods such as invoice finance and asset-based finance provide an alternative to bank funding, and may be appropriate for your business.
+Funding methods such as invoice finance and other asset-based funding channels an alternative to bank borrowing, and may be appropriate for your business.

 HMRC Time to Pay arrangement (TTP)

 If you are behind with your tax payments, HMRC may agree a Time to Pay arrangement that offers payment of the arrears in instalments.